heteibako/frontend-nanodegree-arcade-game-master/README.md

 ##How to Play:

+1 - Double click on the 'Index.html' file.
+2 - It opens in the default browser
-Use the arrow keys to move the player across the board.
+3 - Use the arrow keys to move the player across the board.
 To win you need to reach water, but avoid colliding with the bugs.